2026 Shortsfest

 4) When will I be notified of the decision regarding my film?

-You will receive a notification by March 2026 to the email address associated with the Submitting Party on your project listing.
+You will receive a notification in March 2026 to the email address associated with the Submitting Party on your project listing.
 Please provide an email address that is checked frequently.

 5) What are your categories, and how much does it cost to submit?

-You can submit your film to one or multiple of the following categories:
+You may submit your film to one of the following categories:

 The cost for submissions varies by deadline and Filmfreeway membership status